brave/sugarcoat-pipeline/README.md

 ## Install

 NOTE!
 You need the [Rust and Cargo toolchain](https://doc.rust-lang.org/cargo/getting-started/installation.html) setup in order to use the SugarCoat pipeline.
-The `pagegraph-rust-cli` Rust binary is built as part of the installation process.
+The `pagegraph-rust-cli` Rust binary is built as part of the post-installation phase.

 ```bash
 $ npm install